getsentry/gocd-jsonnet/README.md

 make test
 ```

+Most tests use fixtures and goldens to check functionality.

+Adding a jsonnet file to `test/testdata/fixtures/` will result in a new test
+case which will build the jsonnet file and create a "golden" in
+`test/testdata/goldens/`.
+(See the `get_fixtures()` method and how it's used
+to see how these tests are created).

+You can easily update the "golden" file by deleting it and re-running the test,
+it'll automatically create a golden.

+Some tests have the name `*.failing.jsonnet`.
+These tests are intended for
+jsonnet files that we expect to raise an error and will not be run
+automatically - you have to manually create a test case.

-If you want to run your tests on GoCD, the best option is to create a pipedream
+If you want to test changes on GoCD, the best option is to create a pipedream
 pipeline for a dev environment.
 You can see
 [an example dev pipedream here](https://github.com/getsentry/dicd-mattgaunt-3-saas/blob/main/gocd/templates/example.jsonnet)
-and set the version in the `jsonnetfile.json` to a branch in in this repo,
+, notice the version in the `jsonnetfile.json` is set to a branch in in this repo,
 for example
 [main is used in the previous example](https://github.com/getsentry/dicd-mattgaunt-3-saas/blob/4e408f20452ab4e93864b1d24c0a0d42c023c5e4/gocd/templates/jsonnetfile.json#L11).

-Lastly, you can use a branch name in a services `jsonnetfile.json` if you want
-to examine the generated pipeline.
+This makes it easy to iterate on changes on the gocd-jsonnet repo and updates
+are reflected on GoCD by refreshing the config repo (either waiting for GoCD
+poll or by manually refreshing in the UI).

+Lastly, to see what your changes do to a services pipeline, change the version
+in a services `jsonnetfile.json` to your branch name and run `make gocd`.
+This
+should generate the pipeline yaml locally which you can then look over.

 ## Release Process